Are you a Metro Mind?

 Competition details - what you need to do

-Students in Years 9 and 10 work in teams of four to six students.
+Students in Years 9 and 10 from Sydney’s city and south west area will work in teams of four to six students.

 Use the design thinking process to create and develop an innovative solution to a real challenge or opportunity that Sydney Metro has faced or may face, as we work on Australia’s biggest transport project.